The cluster members file v4

 efm.nodes.
 If you name the cluster members file something other than

-efm.nodes, you must modify the Failover Manager service script to instruct Failover Manager to use the new name.
+efm.nodes, modify the Failover Manager service script to instruct Failover Manager to use the new name.

-The cluster members file on the first node started can be empty; this node will become the Membership Coordinator.
-On each subsequent node, the cluster member file must contain the address and port number of the Membership Coordinator.
-Each entry in the cluster members file must be listed in an address:port format, with multiple entries separated by white space.
+The cluster members file on the first node started can be empty.
+This node becomes the membership coordinator.
+On each subsequent node, the cluster member file must contain the address and port number of at least the membership coordinator.
+Each entry in the cluster members file must be listed in an address:port format.
+Separate multiple entries with a space.

 efm.nodes file to match the current members of the cluster.
 As agents join or leave the cluster, the

-If you know the addresses and ports of the nodes that will be joining the cluster, you can include the addresses in the cluster members file at any time.
-At startup, any addresses that do not identify cluster members will be ignored unless the
+If you know the addresses and ports of the nodes that are joining the cluster, you can include the addresses in the cluster members file at any time.
+At startup, any addresses that don't identify cluster members are ignored unless the

-stable.nodes.file property (located in the cluster properties file) is set to
+stable.nodes.file property in the cluster properties file) is set to

-.nodes file when cluster members join or leave the cluster; this behavior is most useful when the IP addresses of cluster members do not change often.
+.nodes file when cluster members join or leave the cluster.
+This behavior is most useful when the IP addresses of cluster members don't change often.